The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 You got a bunch of people out there calling themselves libertarians and conservatives.

-And they're and in and yet to the people who are conservative inside the belt way, they're not conservatives, they're bitter clingers or or or what have you.
+And yet, to the people who are conservative inside the Beltway, they're not conservatives.

-But they are worried that you are going to figure out that all their brilliance, all their columns, all of their position papers, uh seminars, all of that stuff hasn't gotten you anything.
+But they are worried that you are going to figure out that all their brilliance, all their columns, all of their position papers, seminars, all of that stuff hasn't gotten you anything, that you're realizing that hasn't gotten you anything.

 The things you believe in, they still don't support.

-And ultimately, you're gonna figure that out.
+still don't try to implement, and ultimately, you're going to figure that out.

 I think this is what worries them.

-Wild guess on my part could be wrong.
+Wild guess on my part, could be wrong.

-But if you think, if you thought that you held the keys to the kingdom, and if you thought the serfs in the kingdom looked at you with wild-eyed admiration and respect for brilliance and culture uh levels of success that you could never dream of attaining yourself,
+But if you think, if you thought that you held the keys to the kingdom, and if you thought the serfs in the kingdom looked at you with wild-eyed admiration and respect for brilliance and culture,

-if you have that attitude, and all of a sudden you realize the serfs don't see you that way, and maybe even begin to think, my God, why do we need these people anyway?
+levels of success that you could never dream of attaining yourself, if you have that attitude, and all of a sudden you realize the serfs don't see you that way, and maybe even begin to think, my God, why do we need these people anyway?

-Well, I don't need to send them any more money, I don't need to.
+Well, I don't need to send them any more money.

 And that's how they see.